oldskule/wled-cmd/README.md

 # wled-cmd
 Simple command line interface for WLED devices.

--Updated to use JSON API.
+- Updated to use JSON API.
--Fix errors thrown when bash not >= 4.0
+- Fixed errors thrown when bash not >= 4.0

 # requirements
 There are only 2 tools called by this script: